Mizuho "Miho" Kanazawa

-Mizuho "Miho" Kanazawa is a Licensed Creative Arts Therapist who welcomes adult clients of any phase in life, to her practice in New York.
-Miho is also a licensed Professional Counselor in Pennsylvania and New Jersey.
-She is able to work with clients in each of these states remotely.
+Mizuho "Miho" Kanazawa is a Licensed Professional Counselor and Licensed Creative Arts Therapist with 20+ years of experience.
+She welcomes adult clients of any phase in life, to her practice in New York and New Jersey.
+She is able to work with clients in each of these states in person and remotely.

 Miho is dedicated to working with clients whose personality and life experience were shaped by more than one culture.
 Clients who visit her might be international students, or clients who grew up with more than two cultural influences and values.
 Some clients are in the process of finding their own cultural identities.
 Some of her clients have been raised by first-generation Asian parents.
 Others are in a relationship where they are having challenges in the relationship due to the difference of racial, cultural and life experiences.